UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 We can achieve this effect in Python using the `.melt` function from the `pandas` package.
+We say that we "melt" (or "pivot") the wide table into a longer format.
 The `.melt` function combines columns,
 and is usually used during tidying data
 when we need to make the data frame longer and narrower.
 To learn how to use `.melt`, we will work through an example with the
 `region_lang_top5_cities_wide.csv` data set.
 This data set contains the
 counts of how many Canadians cited each language as their mother tongue for five
 major Canadian cities (Toronto, Montréal, Vancouver, Calgary and Edmonton) from
 the 2016 Canadian census.
 To get started,
 we will use `pd.read_csv` to load the (untidy) data.

 ```{code-cell} ipython3